Posted on February 22, 2018

 - Historic building: Due to the strict design standards required to maintain a historic building’s aesthetics, installing a sprinkler system here could cost up to $10 per sprinklered square foot.

 - Plastic: This is the most affordable type of piping used in sprinkler systems.
 Install plastic pipes whenever possible to keep installation costs down.

 - Metal: Garages, attics, and unfinished basements may require more expensive metal piping.
 Copper, in particular, will drive up the estimate to install a fire sprinkler system.

-- Water storage tank and booster pump: Most sprinklered porperties and businesses have access to the municipal water supply.
+- Water storage tank and booster pump: Most sprinklered properties and businesses have access to the municipal water supply.
 However, if you use a well or another water source, your system will probably require a tank and booster pump.
-This drives up the fire sprinkler installation cost by an average of 22 percent.
+This drives up the fire sprinkler installation cost by an average of 22%.

 - Backflow preventer: The purpose of this device is to prevent contaminating the municipal water supply with pressurized fire sprinkler water.
 It isn’t required in many jurisdictions, but your system might need one if your sprinklers run on an antifreeze solution.
 For a typical residential fire sprinkler installation, a backflow preventer may add $75 to $350 to the project.
 Expect a higher cost for larger commercial systems.

 - Standalone: This type of sprinkler system is designed with pipes dedicated to supplying the sprinkler heads with water.
 Standalone systems are the most common.